|Year : 2020 | Volume

 Plate count method

 Dilution was carried out by mixing 10 μL of liquid in the centrifuge tube with 990 μL of PBS, transferring it to the microtube using a micropipette, and then transferring it to the vortex.
-A total of 50 μL of liquid was aspirated from the microtube and examined on a Petri dish More Details.
+A total of 50 μL of liquid was aspirated from the microtube and examined on a petri dish.
 A triangle spreader was used to spread and then count the number of bacterial colonies that formed manually 24 h after incubation.

 Quantitative polymerase chain reaction